Back up Windows Server to Azure

 On the Prepare infrastructure menu, click Download Agent for Windows Server or Windows Client to download the MARSAgentInstaller.exe.

 The installer opens a separate browser and downloads MARSAgentInstaller.exe.

-Before you run the downloaded file, click the Download button on the Prepare infrastructure blade to download and save the Vault Credentials file.
-This file is required for connecting the MARS Agent with the Recovery Services Vault.
+Before you run the downloaded file, on the Prepare infrastructure menu click Download and save the Vault Credentials file.
+Vault credentials are required to connect the MARS Agent with the Recovery Services vault.

 Install and register the agent

 - Locate and double-click the downloaded MARSagentinstaller.exe.

 The Microsoft Azure Recovery Services Agent Setup Wizard appears.
 As you go through the wizard, provide the following information when prompted and click Register.